eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To start the process of requesting a PID or an attestation, the User directs the Wallet Instance to contact the PID Provider or Attestation Provider.
 The User may for example use the Wallet Instance to scan a QR code or tap an NFC tag to do so.
-Note that no centralized service discovery mechanism for PID or attestation issuance is foreseen.
+Note that no centralised service discovery mechanism for PID or attestation issuance is foreseen.

 Before requesting the issuance of a PID or an attestation, the Wallet